oduameh/node-course/docs/Instructions/firewall-logging.md

 sudo apt install -y fail2ban
 ```

-The other generic service I'd like to install is **chrony**
+The other generic service we would like to install is **chrony**.

 **chrony** is an implementation of the Network Time Protocol. **Cardano** is very dependent on time and requires that block producing nodes, relays, and any other node keep accurate time.
-This is especially critical for block producing nodes as the network expects blocks to be minted and propogated within a second (slot).
+This is especially critical for block producing nodes as the network expects blocks to be minted and propagated within a second (slot).
 With default settings **chrony** will regularly check in with publicly available ntp servers.
 In our case it will check with `pool.ntp.org`.
 While we have the ability to configure many options in `/etc/chrony.conf`, such as specifying a lower stratum NTP server, the default settings should be more than adequate for our purposes.

 ```
 sudo apt install -y chrony